 MUSICAL THEATRE PROGRAM - Open to Grades 9 - 12.
+Not offered in 2023/2024.
+Next program will run in the 2024/2025 school year.

-The Musical Theatre Program at NWSS has seen great success over the last 15 years with productions of Beauty and the Beast (2020), Crazy for You (2018), Legally Blonde (2017), Footloose (2015), Grease (2011), Bye Bye Birdie (2009) and Annie (2008).
+The Musical Theatre Program at NWSS has seen great success over the last 15 years with productions of Shrek The Musical (2023), Beauty and the Beast (2020), Crazy for You (2018), Legally Blonde (2017), Footloose (2015), Grease (2011), Bye Bye Birdie (2009) and Annie (2008).
 Each production played to sold out audiences and received accolades from many members of the community commenting on the high caliber of talent and polish.
 The Musical Theatre Program provides students opportunities to engage in this style of performance while receiving course credits for their efforts.
 We will be producing a full musical production at Massey Theatre in 2022/2023 with rehearsals from September 2022 to February 2023, and performances in February/March 2023.
 Students interested in participating in the Musical Theatre Program will fill out a regular program course sheet, clearly indicating their interest in the Musical Theatre Program.
 They also need to sign-up for an audition, prepare audition materials and attend their scheduled audition.
 Audition information can be found on the school website at www.nwss.ca.
 If selected to participate in this program, students will be hand-scheduled into the program.